Course Director and Philosophy Professor

 Charlene Floyd completed her Ph.D. in Political Science at the Graduate Center of the City University of New York.
 Her research interest in religion and politics has taken her to the mountains of Chiapas, Mexico, where she studied the role of the Catholic Church in the process of democratization, and closer to home including the suburbs of Charlotte, North Carolina, and Dallas, Texas, and the streets of Brooklyn, New York, where she considered the connection between faith and politics in contemporary American Protestantism.
 Charlene taught in the doctoral program at New York Theological Seminary, has been privileged to teach political science at the Borough of Manhattan Community College, and in the Department of Anthropology and Sociology at Baruch College.
 She is currently teaching in the John Jay College Prison to College Pipeline Program.

-History and Philosophy Professor
+Law and Linguistics Professor

 G.D.
 Peters is a lawyer who closed his own trial practice to write fiction.
 He received his MFA in Creative Writing from the City College of New York, and has joined the faculties of City College, Lehman College, Gotham Writer’s Workshop, and most recently, the Bard College Clemente Course in the Humanities at Children’s Village.

-Art History Professor
+U.S. History Professor

 Born and raised in NYC, James Mann began his working life in 1970 practicing international corporate law, but after 3 years he migrated to the field of private equity investment, investing in, and occasionally taking operational responsibilities, for portfolio companies.
 Although he continues to occasionally participate in the private finance sector, he now thinks of himself as an educator.